The

 Another method of hum removal would be to have hardware

-the task.
-Fortunately, this can be easily done with a
+dedicated to the task.
+Fortunately, this can be easily

 device in the first place, the circuitry itself is quite simple,

-small, self-contained box that can simply be inserted into the
+box that can simply be inserted into the audio line when needed.

 Originally designed to